nims-spin-theory/MLIP_HOT/README.md

    pip install qmpy_rester
    ```

 4. **Scripts Path**: The examples below assume execution from within the `example` directory and use relative paths (`../scripts/`).
-If running from a different location or in your own application, adjust the script paths accordingly.
-The comprehensive workflow example demonstrates using a variable (`SCRIPTS_DIR`) to simplify path management.
+When using `MLIP_HOT.py`, relative paths in your YAML are resolved against the config file’s directory, so you can run from any folder containing your config.

 ### 1. Structure Optimization